Penguins making Holtby look mortal

 This isn't the standard we hold for him.
 It's the standard he holds for himself.

-"The playoffs are made of big moments," Holtby explained, before turning attention to the final goal he allowed, a shot from Jake Guentzel that came on another Penguins odd-man rush.
+"The playoffs are made of big moments," Holtby said, before turning attention to the final goal he allowed, a shot from Jake Guentzel that came on another Penguins odd-man rush.
 "That third goal -- that's a big moment.
 That's where your goalie needs to come up with a save, and I just didn't."

 Giving up those goals, even if they're not entirely on his shoulders, can wear on a goalie's confidence.